 Kent is full of castles so here is a selection.
 Of these, Leeds Castle sounds as if it should be in Yorkshire and I thought as much when I saw a fireworks display there on television a few years ago yet it is near Maidstone and Bearstead.
 Once the childhood home of Anne Boleyn, Hever Castle then is shared with Surrey and Sussex but I have left it with Kent for sake of ease.
 Nearby Chiddingstone Castle is nearer to Royal Tunbridge Wells and offers seasonal opening and then only on certain days of the week so you need to plan ahead for this.
 Lastly, Penhurst Place does not sound like it has a castle at all but it very much does so among all its lovely gardens.

 Though famed for big skies due to the flatness of the land, this is not somewhere that I have visited though work trips to and from Hertfordshire exposed me to leaflets featuring some of the area's attractions in hotel foyer racks.
 The city of Norwich is its county town and has an historic cathedral as well as associations with Colman's Mustard.
-The county also is famous for its long coastline extending east and west from the likes of King's Lynn and Cromer, near where you will find Davenport's Magic Kingdom.
+The county also is famous for its long coastline extending east and west from the likes of Great Yarmouth, King's Lynn and Cromer, near where you will find Davenport's Magic Kingdom.
 The royal residence of Sandringham is not far from the coast as are attractions like Holkham Hall and its estate together with Norfolk Lavender.
 Further inland, the Broads then are shared with Suffolk and offer more natural experiences to savour.

 My only actual encounters with Northamptonshire may have been while travelling south to London from Macclesfield, Certainly, Corby, Kettering and Wellingborough come to mind as stations that I passed on the Midland Mainline while diverting away from the West Coast Mainline for one such journey.
 Speaking of the later, Northampton may not be so far away from that either.